18C Special Forces Engineer Sergeant Job Description

-Special forces engineer sergeants are specialists across a wide range of disciplines, from demolitions and constructions of field fortifications to topographic survey techniques.
+Special forces engineer sergeants are specialists across a wide range of disciplines.
+These disciplines include demolitions, constructions of field fortifications, and topographic survey techniques.

 Duties performed by Soldiers in this MOS include:

 - Perform and teach tasks in demolitions, explosives, field fortification, bridging, rigging, reconnaissance, and civil action projects

 - Carry out demolition raids against enemy military targets, such as bridges, railroads and fuel depots

 - Employ warfare tactics and techniques in infantry operations

 Special forces engineer sergeants have very demanding physical requirements.
 Good eyesight, night vision, and physical conditioning are required to reach mission objectives via parachute, land or water.
 Also required is excellent hand-eye coordination to detonate or deactivate explosives.